aws-samples/aws-eda-slurm-cluster/docs/exostellar-infrastructure-optimizer.md

 Exostellar will provide a link to a CloudFormation template that will deploy the server in your account and will share 3 AMIs that are used by the template to create the EMS, controllers, and workers.

+You must subscribe to the three Exostellar Infrastructure AMIs in the AWS Marketplace.
+The templates for deploying the EMS are in the `xio` directory.

 ### Create XIO Configuration

 The next step is to plan and configure your XIO deployment.